yiisoft/bootstrap5/docs/guide/en/README.md

   buttons displayed side by side.
 - [Button Toolbar](button-toolbar.md): Learn how to create button toolbars that combine multiple button groups to create complex control interfaces.
+- [Carousel](carousel.md): Learn how to create interactive slideshows with custom content, captions, controls, and animation effects.
 - [Dropdown](dropdown.md): Learn how to create and customize interactive dropdown menus with various item types, toggle options.